AppleLamps/pixo/docs/deflate.md

 # The DEFLATE Algorithm

 Every time you download a webpage, unzip a file, or view a PNG image, DEFLATE is working behind the scenes.
-It pairs LZ77 back-references with Huffman coding and (in this library) can use fixed or dynamic Huffman tables plus an optional optimal parser for even smaller output.
+This 1996 algorithm compresses the Linux kernel source from **1.4 GB to 140 MB** — a 10x reduction!
+How does it achieve this?

 The core is a two-stage approach: first find repeated patterns, then encode them optimally.